Welcome to Hertfordshire Walker

 Looking N from the second tunnel

-8: After crossing the tunnel entrance turn slightly left and climb the hill towards a footpath sign.
+8: After crossing the tunnel entrance turn slightly left then climb the hill towards a footpath sign.

 After crossing the tunnel turn left then first right at the signpost Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0